Page Contents

 - Extensions are also for 90 days.

-- The probate listing broker must comply with agency disclosure laws and inspect the property and disclose what their inspection reveals.
+- The probate listing broker must comply with agency disclosure laws, inspect the property, and disclose what their inspection reveals.

-- The probate broker may contract with the personal representative the amount of commission due to the broker without court approval.
+- The probate broker may contract with the personal representative for the amount of compensation due to the broker without court approval.

 California Probate